-Welcome to the School of Psychology & Counseling (SPC) Admissions Department.
-Our mission is to provide access to all the information necessary to take you from prospect to student as God calls.
-Admission to the SPC is a detailed and carefully designed process.
-In rendering an admissions decision, we utilize all of the information provided to make a good match between students' abilities and interests, and the capabilities and objectives of the program to which they are applying.
-The following information will give a comprehensive overview of admissions.
+Welcome to the School of Psychology & Counseling.
+We are excited about your decision to pursue higher education in the fields of psychology and counseling.
+We understand this is a big decision.
+As you work through the School of Psychology & Counseling admissions process, we are here to help you make a smooth transition.
+The counseling and psychology school admissions process is both detailed and carefully designed.
+In rendering an admissions decision, we utilize all of the information provided to make a good match between your abilities and interests and the capabilities and objectives of the program to which you are applying.
+The following information will give a comprehensive overview of the Psychology & Counseling graduate school admissions process.
 If you have further questions, please contact the Admissions Office for clarification at 800.681.5906 or email@example.com.

 Application Information by Program